Introduction

 Android File Transfer is a file manager much like File Explorer on Windows.
 You can browse all the files and folders on your connected Android device and copy them to your Mac.
 Here's how to transfer music from Android to Mac using Android File Transfer:

-5. You can select the files you want to transfer, then simply drag and drop them into a folder on your Mac (the screenshot below shows a selection of music from an Android device using Android File Transfer).
+- Select the files you want to transfer, then drag and drop them into a folder on your Mac.
+The screenshot below shows a selection of music from an Android device using Android File Transfer.

 Takeaways